 People react differently to the release of silicone into the body.
 Some have little or no reaction, some develop hard pockets or nodules, and others have fluid pockets or massive inflammation around the free silicone.
 Silicone has been linked to autoimmune disease, but after a great deal of research, physicians did not note increased incidences of autoimmune disease in patients with silicone implants.
 This being said, patients with autoimmune disease are more predisposed to all inflammation, and often have a vigorous reaction to leaking implants.
 Leaking breast implants can cause such people to feel sick and tired, exacerbating their disorder and undermining their overall health and well being.

-Regardless of the reaction each patient has to the rupture, for this type of breast implant revision Los Angeles plastic surgeons Dr. Cassileth or Dr. Killeen will remove ruptured implants and the capsules surrounding them to extract all free silicone.
+Regardless of the reaction each patient has to the rupture, for this type of breast implant revision Los Angeles plastic surgeons Dr. Cassileth, Dr. Killeen, or Dr. Chang will remove ruptured implants and the capsules surrounding them to extract all free silicone.
 The implants are then replaced if desired.

 If a patient decides they no longer want implants our surgeons can perform an internal breast lift to avoid sagging after surgery.

 To discover the all of the options available to successfully treating your breast implant problems and achieve the natural, beautiful breasts that you want, call our office at 310.278.8200 or click here to schedule a consultation with our top Beverly Hills plastic surgeons.